badgerwild/JavaPractice/README.md

 # JavaPractice

 This exists so I can practice things in java and refer to them later.
-Thi sincludes class matertials and ideas that may be made into an app idea.
+This includes class matertials and ideas that may be made into an app idea.